 With international cricket slowly returning and several high-profile tournaments on the horizon, Rwanda’s players will soon have an opportunity to showcase their improved skills on a bigger stage.
 The prospect of returning to the competitive field thrills Uwera, who believes that the more the team plays together ahead of the ICC Women’s T20 Africa Qualifier next year, the better their chances of challenging for a position in the global qualifiers.

-“We know we have the ICC qualifiers next year in November, and [before that] we will have the Kwibuka tournament which happens every year in June.”
+“We know we have the ICC qualifiers next year in November, and

 “The more we keep working and the more we play these friendly and international games, the more we will improve our game.
 We all want to see Rwanda qualify for the World Cup qualifiers and go out of Africa and play with those teams and reach further than we are right now.”